General Information of P&FM Licence

 2. What products are exempted from P&FM licence?

-The exempted products are as follows:
+The exempted products, provided they do not contain any scheduled chemical, are as follows:

 - Cigarette lighters and portable gas lighters